top of page

 Supervision

-I work with experienced counsellors, counsellors in training and practitioners who work in a helping profession and need time outside of their organisation to reflect on their work.
+I work with experienced counsellors, therapists and mental health practitioners who need time outside of their organisation to reflect on their work.

-I have always found the Hawkins and Shohet's model of supervision fun, helpful and creative.
-I'm also fascinated by how organisational dynamics can impact on our work so I find Michael Carroll's work useful.
-I find Judy Ryde's writing on working with difference (including power) in supervision, continually thought-provoking.
+I have always found the Hawkins and Shohet's (H&S) 'Seven Eyed' model of supervision fun, helpful and creative.
+My training on Integrating IFS with Supervision extends further on this model and parts work.
+I'm fascinated by organisational dynamics and their impact on our work so I find Michael Carroll's work useful.
+I also find Judy Ryde's writing on working with difference (including power) in supervision, inspiring.

 I have been practising Buddhist meditation since 2007 and often find this offers a useful reflection on self-care and generally dealing with the messy business of being human.